Welcome to the Hill Country Quilt Guild!

 When a new member joins the guild, the best way to get know one another is to join a bee.
 Bees are a smaller group which allows closer contact with a few people at a time.
 The Bee Keeper has a list of bees with openings for new members if you are interested in joining a bee.
 New bees are being formed on a continual basis when an interest is shown.

 A quilting retreat is an opportunity for quilters to get away from daily obligations and focus on the joys of quilting.
-The guild provides two retreats.
-The first is an overnight retreat at a local hotel providing days of sewing and conversation.
-The second is a two day local retreat (day camp) at the Hill Country Arts Foundation (The Point).
+The guild provides three retreats.
+The first is a 2 1/2 day overnight retreat at a local hotel providing days of sewing and conversation.
+The second is are two two-day local retreat (day camp) at the Hill Country Arts Foundation (The Point).
 Bees also schedule member retreats.

 Guild Meeting Check In